botify-labs/botify-sdk-js-middlewares/docs/middlewares/batchMiddleware.docs.md

 ```

 ### With the middleware
-When every query succeeds, you can expect the following.
-As you can see, the response is much more straightforward and easier to use.
+When every query succeeds, you can expect the following: result are the content of the data keys which should be more straightforward and easier to use.
 ```JS
 sdk = applyMiddleware(
   batchMiddleware()